Jiddu Krishnamurti: Self-observation

 "death is the end of all you are afraid to lose: Your attachments, your memory, your disappeared friends, your prestige [...]
 All that is the content of your consciousness.
 Can you get rid of it right now?"

-Krishnamurti also summarized his the teachings as stating that truth cannot be reached through organised religion or techniques, but through relationship, selfunderstanding and selfobservation.
+Krishnamurti also summarized his teachings as stating that truth cannot be reached through organised religion or techniques, but through relationship, self-understanding and self-observation.
 The mental representations ("images") man has built shield him from fear, but also disturb his perception.
 Freedom is freedom from these conceptions, and is contained in pure observation, in "choiceless awareness of our daily existence and activity."
 He dismissed the need for contrived meditation techniques, instead emphasizing the practice of choiceless awareness as the essence of "true meditation".
 (Note: The foundation for true meditation is that passive awareness which is the total freedom from authority and ambition, envy and fear.
 Meditation has no meaning, no significance whatsoever without this freedom [...]
 Thought is of knowledge and knowledge cannot free the mind of the fact.
 Meditation is the choiceless awareness of this complex, which empties the mind of the known.)